 Syntax Description time Specifies the time interval in minutes.
 The range is 1 to 1440.
 Defaults Disabled.
 Command Modes Configuration mode.
 Command History Release Modification 3.0(1) This command was introduced.
-Usage Guidelines server is greater than zee When the dead time int al to zero disables the timer.
-If the dead time interval for an individual RADIUS ero (0), that value takes precedence over the value set for the server group. terval is 0 minutes, RADIUS server monitoring is not performed unless the of a server group and the dead time interval for the group is greater than 0 Examples The following example shows how to set a duration of 10 minutes: switch# config terminal switch(config)# radius-server deadtime 10 Related Commands Command Description deadtime Sets a time interval for monitoring a nonresponsive RADIUS server. show radius-server Displays all configured RADIUS server parameters.
+Usage Guidelines server is greater than ze When the dead time int al to zero disables the timer.
+If the dead time interval for an individual RADIUS ero (0), that value takes precedence over the value set for the server group. terval is 0 minutes, RADIUS server monitoring is not performed unless the of a server group and the dead time interval for the group is greater than 0 Examples switch# config termi e shows how to set a duration of 10 minutes: .nal .us-server deadtime 10 Related Commands Command Description deadtime Sets a time interval for monitoring a nonresponsive RADIUS server. show radius-server Displays all configured RADIUS server parameters.